x3dom/pipeline/README.rst

 ============
 The following publications describe this system further:

+* Andreas Aderhold, Yvonne Jung, Katarzyna Wilkosinska, and Dieter W. Fellner.
-* A. Aderhold, K. Wilkosinska, Y. Jung, D. Fellner, “Distributed 3D model optimization for the Web with the Common Implementation Framework for Online Virtual Museums” in Proceedings Digital Heritage 2013, volume 2, pages 719-726.
+  Distributed 3d model optimization for the web with the common implementation framework for online virtual museums.
+In Proceedings Digital Heritage 2013, volume 2, pages 719-726.
 IEEE & Eurographics.

 * K. Wilkosinska, A. Aderhold, H. Graf, and Y. Jung, "Towards a common implementation framework for online virtual museums" in *Proceedings HCI